HarikaAltada20/Test/docs/Go Viral – FAQ.md

 5. How are creators paid?
 Creators are only paid if they win the contest, based on the prize structure you set up.

-Once a contest ends and winners are selected (usually based on performance metrics like views), Go Viral handles secure payouts to creators—so you don’t have to worry about managing money or chasing down users.
+Once a contest ends and winners are selected (usually based on performance metrics like views), Game Of Creators handles secure payouts to creators—so you don’t have to worry about managing money or chasing down users.
 It’s all taken care of via our platform.

 6. How are the creator payouts / prizes structured?
 You control how the prize pool is split.
 For example: